dduan/DrString/Documentation/Overview.md

 For these reason, docstring consistency is essentially impossible.
 A linter/formatter like DrString makes life a bit easier for those who cares.

+DrString recognize not all codebases adhere to the same style.
+Therefore, it offers many [options][Configuration.md] that customizes its behavior to suit your needs.

 [Docstring]: https://en.wikipedia.org/wiki/Docstring

 ## Anatomy of a docstring in Swift